AnneNgarachu/Borrowers-Forum/docs/CHAT_HANDOFF.md

    - ✅ Understand project context and current state
    - ✅ Know the platform is live with authentication
    - ✅ Know about live World Bank data integration
+   - ✅ Know tests are in place (38 passing)
    - ✅ Review framework decisions
    - ✅ Understand all the nuances and gotchas
-   - ✅ Help you decide next steps
+   - ✅ Help you build the frontend

 ---